sudohainguyen/sudohainguyen.github.io/_posts/2022-08-02-dockerfile-practices.md

 Docker has revolutionized the way we build, package, and deploy applications.
 It provides a lightweight and portable platform that enables developers to create isolated containers, encapsulating applications and their dependencies.
 One of the key components of Docker is the Dockerfile, a simple yet powerful tool for defining and automating the creation of Docker images.

-In this post, we'll explore some best practices for writing Dockerfiles that will help you build better images and also share my own experience in building Docker images for my **Python** projects.
+In this post, we'll explore some best practices for writing Dockerfiles that will help you build better images and also share my own experience in building Docker images for my projects.

 **Quick access:**
 - [1.
 Background](#1-background)